sq-meng/multiflexxlib/README.md

 run command `pip install multiflexxlib` from windows or linux command console.
 ## Usage
 ### Minimal Usage
-Download file [run.py](https://github.com/yumemi5k/multiflexxlib/blob/master/run.py) and save  somewhere.
+Download the file [run.py](https://github.com/yumemi5k/multiflexxlib/blob/master/run.py) and save  somewhere.
 Double-click on saved file and subset the folder containing only your MultiFLEXX scan files when asked for data folder.
 All possible 2D const-E plots will be shown.
 ### Extended Usage
 Please also refer to docstrings of classes and functions, accessible through `help()` function, e.g. `help(mfl.UBMatrix)`.
-Please drop author a message if something is not explained well.

-It is possible and recommended to use this package in an interactive Python interpreter such as `IPython` or a Matlab-esque Python development environment like `Spyder`, which both come with default `Anaconda` installation.
+It is possible and recommended to use this package in an interactive Python interpreter such as `IPython` or a Matlab-esque Python development environment like `Spyder`, which both come with a default `Anaconda` installation.

 `import multiflexxlib as mfl`

 This is required before you can start using the package. `mfl` is a shorthand that you can also choose for yourself.
+#### Loading data
 `alldata = mfl.read_and_bin()`
 >Alternately, use `alldata = mfl.read_and_bin(processes=4)` to load data with multiple CPU cores simultaneously.
 This does not always work.